keynhu/FSU_Classes/README.md

-# FSU_Course
+# FSU_Classes
-This repository saves all programming assignments of courses in FSU.
+This repository stores all programming assignments of courses I have taken in FSU.